The Blank School engages Babson community members and leads research to create entrepreneurial leaders.

 - It is helpful to have marketing materials, brochures and other documentation of the services to be performed/products to be distributed by your business.

 You should be able to document how you will be paid.
 A bank statement showing funds in the bank, signed contracts for work, or other similar proof, will be required.
 H-1B petitions are required to attest that the prevailing wage will be paid to the H-1B worker.
-The prevailing wage for an entry-level CEO position in the Boston area is $57.30 per hour.
-The prevailing wage for a marketing manager is $40.13 per hour.
-The prevailing wage for a market research analyst is $19.67 per hour.
-There are other categories to consider depending on the role you serve at your company and prevailing wages are adjusted once a year by the DOL so the figures above are subject to change.
+The prevailing wage for an entry-level CEO in the Boston area is $58.57 per hour.
+The prevailing wage for an entry level general manager is $34.39 per hour.
+The prevailing wage for a marketing manager is $47.40 per hour.
+The prevailing wage for a sales manager is $40.32 per hour.
+The prevailing wage for a market research analyst is $22.07 per hour.
+There are other categories to consider depending on the role you serve at your company, and prevailing wages are adjusted once a year by the DOL so the figures above are subject to change.
 You can file for part-time work.

 You will be required to pay USCIS fees as well as attorney’s fees.
-The USCIS fees for an H-1B petition for a small employer are $1,575.
-Using premium processing costs another $1,225 which is usually encouraged/needed because of lengthy USCIS processing times.
-Attorney’s fees can vary.
+The USCIS fees for an H-1B petition for a small employer are $1,720.
+Using premium processing costs an additional $2,500, which is usually encouraged/needed because of lengthy USCIS processing times.
+Attorney fees can vary.

-Specific volunteer program activities expected/encouraged as part of the BCGEIR program in furtherance of Babson’s mission:
+Specific volunteer program activities expected/encouraged as part of the Babson College GEIR program in furtherance of Babson’s mission:

 - Provide mentoring and guidance to students and alumni who are working on starting businesses or developing entrepreneurial projects.

-- Serve as an ambassador to make connections between the campus and community members in the entrepreneurial ecosystem in Boston.
+- Serve as an ambassador to make connections between the campus and community members in the entrepreneurial ecosystem in Wellesley and Boston.

 - Meet with students and alumni to support their strategy and tactics for building their businesses and/or help connect them with the appropriate resources on campus or in the community.